Wondering why tummy time is all the rage when it comes to babies? Here’s everything you need to know.

 Cons: The pillow is soft and may flattens over time.
 Luckily, it’ll only be used for the first few months anyway.

 This is a great multipurpose mirror that attaches to the crib easily but also stands upright freely on the floor for amazing tummy time play.
-This mirror is also reversible and has black and white graphics on the other side that will give baby something new to look at (rather than their cute little face!) and an opportunity to explore new images.
+This mirror is also reversible and has black and white graphics on the other side that will give baby something new to look at (other than their cute little face!) and an opportunity to explore new images.
 It’s easy to transport from room to room (or new places) for tummy time practice in different locations.

 This is a super simple and sweet product to add to your baby toy collection.
 This small mirror is a great way to get babies to enjoy tummy time because they get to be entertained by their favorite thing—themselves!
 Play a little game of “who is that baby in the mirror” while your cutie explores the two attached toys, a rotating bumble bee and a spinning ladybug.
-The mirror has an easel back making it easy to stand up straight when in use but also folds flat for easy travel or to put away when not in use.
+The mirror has an easel back, making it easy to stand up straight when in use but also folds flat for easy travel or to put away when not in use.

 This is another great toy that grows with your little one.
 This interactive toy bar props upright or collapses making it perfect for tummy time.
 It has three modes: animals, colors, and xylophone—and also works in three languages English, Spanish, or French, making it a perfect fit for so many families.
 With the press of a little finger, babies can be entertained by lights, colors, and sounds that help develop listening skills while engaging your little one’s mind.

-You may have learned by now that your baby loves water play.
 This mat will let your cutie “play with water” right in your living room!
 This is an easy to inflate and fill tummy time mat that has bright sea creatures that float as baby pushes them through the water.
 This mat helps to develop solid head, neck, and shoulder muscles as well as enhances hand-eye coordination and social and motor skills.
 It’s also easy to transport.